 “Heydar’s death penalty is unlawful even under the Islamic Republic’s own laws.
 Such executions are carried out to instil fear in society to counter the growing dissatisfaction with the incompetent Islamic Republic rulers,” he added.

-Heydar Ghorbani was executed on 19 December 2021 while his case was still under consideration at the Supreme Court according to Article 477 of the Code of Criminal Procedure.
+Heydar Ghorbani was executed on 19 December 2021 while his request for a judicial review was still under consideration at the Supreme Court according to Article 477 of the Code of Criminal Procedure.
 Heydar’s lawyer, Saleh Nikbakht told Iran Human Rights: “His request under Article 477 was still under review.
 According to a conversation I had with Heydar at 7pm yesterday, his last request was submitted to the Head of Judiciary, who had sent it to the provincial head of judiciary, stating that it should be reviewed and its results sent to me (Head of Judiciary) and his family.
 When his family followed up with the provincial head of judiciary’s office, a person named Mr Hosseini told them to not worry and that he had received the letter from the Head of Judiciary.
 However, unfortunately eight hours after speaking to me, he was executed at 4 o’clock this morning.”

 One of Heydar’s relatives told Iran Human Rights: “They told us to come and visit Heydar, we want to transfer him to Tehran for his Article 477 proceedings.
 They were lying and executed him this morning.
 They took us and showed us a grave that they said is Heydar.
 They buried him in Beheshte Mohammadi cemetery themselves and didn’t give us his body.”